vluciano8/pigGameApp/README.md

 # pigGameApp 🆓 🎲 🔄 💥 💯 🆚
 Simple Pig Game developed following the Modern Javascript Course by Jonas Schmedtmann (on Udemy)

-Only using: Vanilla Javascript, CSS, Google Fonts and Ionic Icons.
+Only using: Vanilla Javascript, CSS, Google Fonts and FontAwesome icons.
 No jQuery used.

 ## Mains
 <br>